-Social Media and mobile devices use: don’t miss the boat
+Social media and mobile devices use: don’t miss the boat

 People in emerging markets mostly access internet through mobile devices rather than desktop computers.
 In order to reach more people, make sure to adapt and configure your website for mobile.

-The social media trend seems inverted today, now the most active population on social media are from emerging countries.
 People in emerging markets use social media regularly and are really responsive to information and marketing they can get from this channel.